meaningcrisis/meaningcrisis.github.io/index.md

 # It's time for evidence-informed teaching and learning

-Although we live in the 21. century, reading a textbook [is still the best strategy](https://www.lesswrong.com/posts/xg3hXCYQPJkwHyik2/the-best-textbooks-on-every-subject) to understand a challenging subject deeply.
+Although we live in the 21. century, reading a textbook [is still the best strategy](https://www.lesswrong.com/posts/xg3hXCYQPJkwHyik2/the-best-textbooks-on-every-subject) to understand a challenging subject.
 But what are the odds that a century-old medium is the best we can come up with?

 Is a linear series of pages, separated into pre-defined chapter, with a few exercises sprinkled in-between really the optimum?